 Last year was the year of physiological data.
-This year, psychological data seemed came to life.
+This year, psychological data seemed to come to life.

 Having trouble with focus?
 Maybe you’ll be interested in a virtual coach that claims to be able to increase mental focus by walking you through a daily routine and monitoring your brain waves.
 Do you struggle in your daily meditation?
 Why not have an EKG machine read your brainwaves and help you reduce brain activity.
 Why go to the hospital for an EKG when you can do it at home?

 All of these gadgets felt like immature products and toys.
 Much like the more advanced wearables did last year.

 In 2015 we’ll figure out whether mental health technology has a future and whether there’s any legitimacy to the data algorithms behind this first generation of experiments.

 (Unsolicited prediction: My gut says, yes, but, not as a stand-alone product.
 The power will come from some level of brainwave activity data being combined with other data, including physical, and applied to larger use cases than we see now.
 We need to find relevant applications).

 Digital health has become more useful, more applicable, and more holistic.
 The sector is now focused on adoption, and refinement.

 What about you?
 Are you ready for it?
 Does it scare you?
 What industry do you think will take the biggest step forward in 2015?